vuDevOps/.github/profile/README.md

 [smartWatts](https://github.com/vuDevOps/smartWatts): This repo contains the deployment files and installation instructions for smartWatts

 [luka](https://github.com/vuDevOps/luka): Within this repo you will find the SockShop data, results and graphs pertaining to Lukas research.

+[christos](https://github.com/vuDevOps/christos): Within this repo you will find the SockShop data, results and graphs pertaining to Christos's research.

 <!--

 **Here are some ideas to get you started:**